-You cannot use your personal bank account for campaign finances, even if you are planning a very small campaign.
+An individual cannot use an existing personal bank account for advertising campaign finances, even if they are planning a very small advertising campaign.
+A corporation or trade union may not use an existing account.

-All contributions - including contributions you make to yourself - must be deposited into the campaign bank account.
+All contributions - including contributions that the third party advertiser makes to itself - must be deposited into the third party advertising campaign bank account.
 All expenses must be paid for from the campaign account.